DanielleSpring/Final-Project/README.md

 ## **Questions We Would Like to Answer:**
 Given the data available, can we use 25 years of data to determine whether the Ontario Sunshine list is still relevant?

-	Can we identify gender using first name?
+*Can we identify gender using first name?
-	Can we identify a person’s age based on first name or postition?
+*Can we identify a person’s age based on first name or postition?
-	How do civil servant salaries trend against Ontario private sector?
+*How do civil servant salaries trend against Ontario private sector?
-	Is there Gender Inequality in Ontario’s Sunshine list?
+*Is there Gender Inequality in Ontario’s Sunshine list?
-	Does age play a factor?
+*Does age play a factor?
 Is region a factor?
-	Are civil servant salaries keeping up with inflation?
+*Are civil servant salaries keeping up with inflation?
-	How do civil servant salaries trend against Ontario private sector?
+*How do civil servant salaries trend against Ontario private sector?
-	Track raises…are they in proportion with inflation? who is getting raises?
+*Can raises, salary increases be track?
+Are they in proportion with inflation? who is getting raises?
-	When creating ranges for salaries which sectors are highest in pay and which are lowest?
+*When creating ranges for salaries which sectors are highest in pay and which are lowest?
-	Which job titles are paid higher salary/lowest?
+*Which job titles are paid higher salary/lowest?
-	When comparing job titles in certain sectors to others are they fairly equivalent or are certain sectors more generous?
+*When comparing job titles in certain sectors to others are they fairly equivalent or are certain sectors more generous?
-	How do people feel about the Sunshine list?
+*How do people feel about the Sunshine list?
+*Can we analyze public sentiment concerning the sunshine list?

 *Our dashboard would allow a user to see charts of demographic data, income data, housing prices, crime, and unemployment rates, and trends over time for each city.